Jsierralabs/Home-SOC-Lab/README.md

 The scan identified exposed services on the monitoring node, including SSH, DNS, and HTTP.

+---

-##DNS Monitoring (AdGuard)
+## DNS Monitoring (AdGuard)

 Analyzed DNS queries to identify device behavior:

-Identified smart home devices by traffic patterns Correlated DNS activity with network spikes
+- Identified smart home devices by traffic patterns
+- Correlated DNS activity with network spikes
-Observed high-frequency query behavior from mobile devices Example
+- Observed high-frequency query behavior from mobile devices

+### Example

 Amazon API traffic was used to identify an Alexa device without hostname data.

-Key Insight
+### Key Insight

 DNS traffic can be used to profile device behavior and identify unknown endpoints on a network.